 The flash exposure will not care about whatever shutter speed we use, but we have choices, and our choice ought to be intentional.
 When we use the camera's A or P exposure mode indoors, when we turn the flash on, we see the automatic shutter speed increase from "slow" (perhaps 1/4 second metered in the dim room?) back up to 1/60 second.
-Not for any reason other than this is the lower limit set by the camera when using flash - we do not need a slower shutter speed if we are using flash.
+Not for any reason other than this is the lower limit set by the camera when using flash.
+We do not need a slower shutter speed if we are using flash.
 Many DSLR models have a menu for this called Flash Shutter Speed (often Nikon menu E2, D90 E1, default 1/60 second).
 There are ways around this limit — camera Manual mode allows any permissible shutter speed, or Slow Sync or Rear Curtain Sync option ignores this limit and uses whatever slow shutter speed the camera actually metered for ambient.
-This minimum lower shutter speed limit with flash (often a 1/60 second default for minimum shutter speed with flash) is simply because we might be able to hand hold 1/60 second in case there is some degree of ambient light.
-But you may prefer to keep out the continuous ambient, because incandescent is orangeish in color.
+This minimum lower shutter speed limit with flash (often a 1/60 second default for minimum shutter speed with flash) is simply because we might be able to handhold 1/60 second in case there is some degree of ambient light.
+But you may prefer to keep out the continuous ambient, because incandescent is orange in color.
 Or if you are using the very fast flash for the purpose to stop motion, a 1/60 second shutter may allow dim ambient to blur what the fast flash stopped.
-If you noticed the metered light reading BEFORE you turned on the flash, it was surely slower than 1/60 (if dim indoors - but in sunlight, you get the actual that it meters).
+If you noticed the metered light reading BEFORE you turned on the flash, it was surely slower than 1/60 (if dim indoors, but in sunlight, you get the actual that it meters).
 So indoors (with insignificant ambient), it seems much better to always use camera Manual M mode with flash, which allows us to set the shutter speed as we wish, either slow to allow the continuous ambient in, or fast at maximum sync speed to keep it out.
 It is our choice, but the automation will choose 1/60 second, possibly not for reasons useful to us.
 The Speedlight flash power used in TTL mode will depend only on the aperture and ISO values, and the TTL flash exposure is still fully automatic even in camera M mode.

 To say the obvious: There is no camera intelligence that can treat one area of the picture different than any other area.
 It may choose one area to meter with preference, but the camera settings can only use ONE aperture setting and ONE shutter speed setting.
 The flash can only use ONE power level.
 These single settings affect everything in the picture (there is no magic).
 ISO, aperture and shutter speed affect the continuous ambient light exposure.
 ISO and aperture and flash power level affects the flash exposure.
 TTL automation tries to determine some of those settings, but the one big thing important to realize is that our manual Flash Compensation also affects the flash (power level and exposure), as we see fit.
-If TTL automation does not give the result you want, then you can moan, or you can simply fix it. :) Flash compensation is a main trick for getting great flash exposures.
+If TTL automation does not give the result you want, then you can moan, or you can simply fix it.
+Flash compensation is a main trick for getting great flash exposures.
 Flash compensation should be considered (if not used) for every TTL flash picture, and certainly in any new situation.

 Maybe this is overly simplified, but regardless how we might reach the final choices, remember the exposure goal is in fact simple: No matter how mixed and complex the scene, our photo can only set one aperture, one shutter speed, one ISO value, and one flash power level (in each flash unit anyway).
-Maybe we specify some ISO and aperture, like f/5.
+Maybe we specify some ISO and aperture, like f/5.6 and ISO 100.
 If we want to expose the ambient properly, we set shutter speed to do it.
 If we want to expose the flash properly, we set the flash power to do it.
-There are choices of course, but these two exposures (ambient and flash) is all there is to do.
+There are always choices, but these two exposures (ambient and flash) is all there is to do.
 Sometimes these values are a compromise, sometimes a tool, or maybe we ignore a very underexposed ambient, but each parameter has just one value.
 Look at your results, and when the one value seems wrong for your purpose, simply just fix it.
 That is your job.
 Just do what you see you need to do.
 Flash Compensation is the tool we use to adjust what the automatic TTL flash is doing.
 I am suggesting we remember to approach it as a simple problem, instead of as incomprehensible magic.
 Learn a few basics, and it becomes very understandable (honest, it really does).

 Flash Compensation only affects relative TTL flash power levels.
 Exposure Compensation (on Nikons) affects Both ambient exposure and TTL flash exposure.
 And these methods all add for a final TTL flash value.